Slekie/alx-zero_day/0x03-git/README.md

 This file is not empty
-Thsi file was update from the git hub web interface
+This file was updated from the git hub web interface